Covid: What You Need to Know Before Your Surgical Appointment

 I’ll link to our article on video visits here.
 But if you need to come in for an appointment, any changes to the screening process when you arrive?

 Well, first be wearing a mask.
-You must have a mask on to enter the building.
+You must have a mask on to enter the building whether you are vaccinated or not.
 Then you’ll enter one of the designated entrances, likely the Herbert Irving Pavilion or Milstein entrance.
-Security is there, but you don't have to show your ID anymore, and there are three stations set up with an MA, RN, or NPA at each station.
-And depending on if there's a line, you go to a station, they take your temperature and also confirm your appointment.
+Security is there, but you don't have to show your ID anymore, and there are screening stations set up.
+They’ll take your temperature, ask screening questions, and also confirm your appointment.

-Yes!
-For non-surgical appointments we can now allow you to bring one support person.
+Yes, but there are a few caveats.
+For non-surgical appointments you can bring one support person.
 The same goes for same-day surgery, you are welcome to bring one guest to stay with you through intake and then rejoin you for the discharge process.
 We still cannot have any visitors in the PACU [Post Anesthesia Care Unit] while you’re waking up, but your visitor can rejoin afterward.
+Please note that your support person must be fully vaccinated or must provide proof of a negative COVID-19 test within 72 hours prior to their visit.

-Additionally, we are now able to allow one visitor per patient in our in-patient units between the hours of 10 am to 6 pm, and 2 caregivers or support persons for pediatric patients in in-patient units.
-[Read more about the visitor policy here]
+Additionally, due to the omicron surge, we are now able to allow one visitor per patient in our in-patient units between the hours of 12 pm and 8 pm, and two caregivers or support persons for pediatric patients in in-patient units.
+We ask that there are no revolving visitor changes during those daily periods and the same person stays.

 What are elevators and waiting rooms like?

-Our goal is to actually avoid the waiting rooms as much as we can and get you right back to the exam room.
-So your wait time will likely be very short or less than it was in the past.
+Our goal is still to avoid the waiting rooms as much as we can and get you right back to the exam room.
 But it’s the same drill—limit of four to an elevator, lines must be properly spaced six feet apart.
-We have escorts, floor decals, and elevator decals that make social distancing as simple as possible.

-Waiting rooms have designated seating and signage, and the areas are cleaned between every single patient.
-We're still doing check-in online and any payments online so you don't have to do any physical transactions.
+Waiting rooms have designated seating and signage, and the areas are cleaned frequently.
+If spacing is limited in the waiting room, a companion may be asked to wait outside until the patient is brought to exam room.
+This isn’t happening often but something to be mindful of.
+We're still doing check-in online and any payments online to keep physical transactions to a minimum.
 Make sure you have created a myConnect account with our online medical records system, I promise it makes all of this easier for you.
 And once you’re here, it’s actually very calm.

 Is there anything else we need to know?

-It’s a good idea to call your physician’s office right before you arrive, from your car, or before you enter the building.
-That way they can let you know whether to come up right away or to hold off a few minutes and avoid wait times at the screening stations or waiting room.
-The last thing, I ask that you just be flexible with us.
+The only thing I ask is that you just be flexible with us.
 Maybe you’re an early bird and normally you like to have all your appointments at 9 am, but right now it may be best for you to come in the afternoon while we are social distancing.
 Things like that.

 Let’s review Covid testing policy for appointments—what’s the current policy?